mzur/gnome-shell-wsmatrix/README.md

 You can develop this extension "live" while it is installed in GNOME on your system:

 1. Uninstall this extension if it is already installed.
-You can do this via the [GNOME Extensions](https://extensions.gnome.org/extension/1485/workspace-matrix/) website.
+You can do this via the [GNOME Shell Extensions](https://extensions.gnome.org/extension/1485/workspace-matrix/) website.
-2. Clone this repository somewhere, e.g. to `~/code/gnome-shell-workspace-matrix`.
+2. Fork this repository and clone your fork somewhere, e.g. to `~/code/gnome-shell-workspace-matrix`.
-3. Create a symlink from this repository to the GNOME extensions directory, e.g.:
+3. Create a symlink from the repository to the GNOME extensions directory, e.g.:
    ```
-   ln -s ~/code/gnome-shell-workspace-matrix/wsmatrix@martin.zurowietz.de ~/.local/share/gnome-shell/extensions/gnome-shell-workspace-matrix/wsmatrix@martin.zurowietz.de
+   ln -s ~/code/gnome-shell-workspace-matrix/wsmatrix@martin.zurowietz.de ~/.local/share/gnome-shell/extensions/wsmatrix@martin.zurowietz.de
    ```
 4. Restart GNOME by pressing Alt+F2 and running the command `r`.
 Do this whenever you want to apply and test a change of the code.